What currency is used in Uzbekistan?

 Exchange atms in uzbekistan

 In Uzbekistan, besides regular ATMs, you will also find ATM exchange machines.
 You may exchange US dollar bills into local currency.

 how does it work?

-The device will show you an exchange rate, then you can insert a US dollar note, and the exchange ATM will dispense you the local Uzbek sum.
+The device will show you an exchange rate, then you can insert a US dollar note, and the exchange ATM will dispense you the local currency Uzbek sum.
 The exchange rate in such machines is slightly lower than if you exchange in a bank (for every US $100, you lose about $2-3).
-These exchange machines accept worn-out notes or notes with inscriptions or stamps, which banks don’t buy or accept at a reduced rate.
-Exchange ATMs only welcome $100 bills and are open 24/7.
-If you find yourself without cash on a day off, this may be a good option for you to exchange money in Uzbekistan.
+These exchange machines accept worn-out notes or notes with inscriptions or stamps, which banks don’t buy or take at a reduced rate.
+Exchange ATMs are open 24/7.
+If you find yourself without cash on a weekend, this may be a good option for you to exchange money in Uzbekistan.